Colonna Mediterranea: History

 The monument was designed by Maltese artist Paul Vella Critien.
 It was built in 2006 and was described by the artist as a 3D "Egyptian symbol", taking the form of an abstract art representing the colors of the Mediterranean.

 Despite its description of a modern Egyptian obelisk, the description is far-off from the notable description that is given.
-The monument cannot be said to be a phallus, as according to the artist it is not, but remains to be (and well known) as a "phallic monument".
-It has been described as a large penile (male sexual organ).
+The monument cannot be said to represent a phallus, as according to the artist it is not, but remains well known as a "phallic monument".
+It has been described as a large penis (male sexual organ).
 The monument has been described as "vulgar", "obscene" and "offensive".
 The Luqa mayor, John Schembri, has called for its removal.
-During the visit of Pope Benedict XVI to Malta people including the Luqa local Council and the Roman Catholic Archdiocese of Malta called for its removal.
+During the visit of Pope Benedict XVI to Malta, people including the Luqa local Council and the Roman Catholic Archdiocese of Malta called for its removal.
 A survey conducted by the Malta-Surveys found that most of those who participated wanted the monument to stay.
 The monument received extensive coverage by the BBC, The Daily Telegraph, The Huffington Post, ABC News, USA Today, Times of Malta, Malta Today, The Malta Independent and other local and international media.

 The 10 feet monument was suggested to be covered with plastic similarly to a condom in context of the Catholic Church's opposition to the use of.
 Subsequently, the monument has been vandalized and then restored.
 The vandalism involved the damaging of the upper part of the monument.
 Hence to its phallic appearance the vandalism was described as having had a medical procedure to be circumcised.
 The Government of Malta has planted large palm trees next to it, probably to conceal it.
 These trees were later trimmed, during the restoration project after the vandalism, that revealed the monument again.

 The maintenance and decisions concerning the monument do not fall under the Luqa Local council but the Ministry of Transport (Government of Malta).
 The monument was on legal notice to be removed in the same year when erected, in 2006, as it does not have a permission from the Malta Environment and Planning Authority (MEPA) but until present it still stands in its place, and probably is there to stay.
 The monument is so widely spoken about that Vodafone Malta made use of its notability for an advertisement.
 Joe Demicoli, a well established comical singer and actor, has written a song as well with a video dedicated to the monument.
 It is to note that phallic symbols are common in Maltese heritage.